 There is ample parking at the start/finish and an easy walk to the road crossings.
 For the safety of our competitors, mountain bikes should not follow the race route and are not allowed on certain sections in the National Park.

 The whole of the course is open to other users and marshals have no legal power to control them, although they will endeavour to see that common sense prevails.
 Please take care near horse riders in particular letting them know, well in advance, that you are coming and be prepared to walk past if the horse becomes agitated.
 New Forest ponies, cattle, pigs or wild deer shouldn’t be a problem but do be sensible near them.
 You are responsible for your own safety when crossing roads.
 Marshals will be on these crossings but have no power to stop traffic.
 The toilets for the start are at the Race headquarters.
-The start line is around a 1 mile warm up/walk distance away.

 Not only do we want to be welcomed back year after year but we want you to enjoy the race so that you would like to come back over and over again and support Oakhaven Hospice.
 The scenery is beautiful, the surface should be good but kind to joints and we want to make race support as good as anything around.
 Have a good race.